How rising asset values change farm transfer discussions

 This can be a workable solution, but it can also create big problems.
 Unless there are provisions guaranteeing affordable access to the land for the farming child, the viability of the farm can be threatened.

-There’s no magic solution, but many tools exist for planners once a family knows what it wants to accomplish.
+There’s no magic solution, but many farm transition planning tools exist for planners once a family knows what it wants to accomplish.
 If an ongoing viable farm operation is the primary goal, non-farming kids may have to settle for less – or at the very least they may have to wait longer to get their share.

 “Also part of the equation,” Riglin notes, “is what do Mom and Dad need for resources in order to retire?
 Sometimes they don’t realize how much they’ll require for living expenses.”
 Unexpected challenges can also arise, including health concerns.

-Along with rising asset values come tax considerations.
+With rising asset values come tax considerations

 The million-dollar lifetime capital gains exemption can be exceeded more quickly than many producers expect.
 And non-farming land owners eventually lose their ability to roll land to the next generation without triggering capital gains.